mdroste/stata-cowsay/readme.md

 Installation
 ---------------------------------

-There are two options for installing regressby.
+You have two options to get mooving with cowsay.

 1. The most recent version can be installed from Github with the following Stata command: